MATERNITY/PREGNANCY SUPPORT SERVICES

 We are pleased to announce Catholic Charities of the Archdiocese of Chicago has partnered with ParentFinder.com, a social network and adoption community product that provides adoptive families the ability to create multi-media rich profiles of their own, for birth parents to search and view.
 Catholic Charities is very excited about the possibilities ParentFinder.com will provide for expectant parents to view profiles of our well-prepared and approved prospective adoptive parents as they consider choosing another family to care for and raise their unborn child.
 To learn more about this resource please visit www.parentfinder.com.

-While the process has slowed, and overall numbers have declined significantly over the past few years, thousands of families still choose International Adoptions.
+While the process has slowed, and overall numbers have declined significantly over past years, thousands of families still choose International Adoptions.
 Are you ready to consider journeying to another part of the world to add to your family?

 Post Adoption Services